Teaching with AOR

 The Archaeology of Reading was created to advance and broaden the ways in which scholars study early modern reading practices.
 On a wider level, however, the transcriptions, translations, and images in the AOR environment provide ample opportunity for teachers as well as scholars to explore the richness of early modern book culture and to engage with the core question of the project: what, exactly, did educated men and women in the Renaissance do with their books?

 The history of reading is now in its early adulthood, but some of the central questions of the discipline are precisely those that AOR seeks to clarify.
 What exactly are these marks that we refer to as marginalia?
 What do they mean, and what do they have to do with the intake of information that we understand as reading?
 As the study of the circulation and reception of information becomes more widespread, we know that marginalia are both byproducts of knowledge perception and creation, and evidence of the larger processes that were practiced and learned in common by the thinkers of the Middle Ages and Renaissance.
 We are less looking over the shoulders of individual readers (or into their heads) than we are eavesdropping on fragmentary conversations between readers, their friends, and their books.
 In early modern Europe, that conversation could span continents, centuries, and generations, as books were circulated among friends and passed down to students and family members.
+We are excited by the possibility to continue those conversations around the digital forms of these books.

 The following exercises may incorporated into syllabi and course plans, or pursued independently or collectively by users of the AOR viewer.
 Some will make use of the translations and commentary to allow for a class to read, discuss and experiment with books and concepts that would otherwise be inaccessible to them.
 In fact, it may be said that when these exercises are used in connection with class discussion, they are not dissimilar to the marginal notations they take as their subjects.
 Many of the notes in these books were produced by communal, collaborative scholarly practices, and could generate new knowledge in addition to documenting or rehearsing the information that already was known.
 We hope that you and your students find this look into the wide world of early modern culture useful.